kororaproject/kp-documentation/UsingKorora/hibernation.md

 By default hibernation is not set to be operational on Korora systems.
 It needs to be configured in the boot options by defing a resume device.
 This is your swap partition.

-To set a resume device you need to add resume=/dev/sdxn to /etc/default/grub (changing the x and n to the correct device for the swap partition, e.g. mine is sdb4 but yours will probably be sda).
-Then run grub2-mkconfig -o /boot/grub2/grub.cfg (or if on an efi system /boot/efi/EFI/fedora/grub.cfg, if not sure use command completion to show the correct path).
+To set a resume device you need to add `resume=/dev/sdxn` to /etc/default/grub (changing the x and n to the correct device for the swap partition).
+Then run `grub2-mkconfig -o /boot/grub2/grub.cfg` (or if on an efi system /boot/efi/EFI/fedora/grub.cfg, if not sure use command completion to show the correct path).
+Use sudo or run this command as root.